Skip to content

 International applicants who do not have an undergraduate degree from a regionally accredited US college or university and whose native language is not English are required to additionally submit official scores from the Test of English as a Foreign Language (TOEFL).

-Yes, up to 6 credit hours of graduate work may be transferred for the Core Courses, and up to 6 credit hours of graduate work may be transferred for Elective Courses (all pending approval by the Associate Dean of Academic Affairs).
+Yes, up to 6 credit hours of graduate work may be transferred for the core courses, and up to 6 credit hours of graduate work may be transferred for elective courses, all pending approval by the Academic Dean.

 No, the MPS curriculum track begins only in the fall semester.